Lamby777/PETS-G/pets-lib/sop/plot.md

 - The papers seem very confusing and mention something about a "Final Equation".
 Leo takes a picture of the papers.
 - In the front of the room is a locker with a keypad.
 Leo easily cracks the code, and finds a server rack with a monitor showing 9 live connections to GLUE servers around the world.
 One must have physical access to 5 of the 9 servers to overthrow the GLUE AI training system.
 Leo writes down the server locations.
 - Leo takes the picture and the server locations back to the team, and they all agree that this is very suspicious.

+#### GLUE Server Locations

+Main Server: Melpine Heights - Goober Labs (Hidden room that Leo found)

+1. Corr Valley (Empress Neoxylin's Office)
+2. Melpine Town (Suspicious Building)
+3. Pirate Bay (Pirate Cabal Hideout)
+4. Constchar Outskirts (Power Plant)
+5. Constchar (Resultin Moshkelsaz's Office)
+6.
+7.
+8.
+9.

+---

+### Corr Valley GLUE Server

+- Not knowing what the servers are for, they decide to check out the most convenient one first: Neoxylin's office.
+- Neoxylin is happy to see them, and they ask if they can check out the server.
+She agrees, and they go to the server room.
+- There are lots of servers in the room being rented out as a way to make money for the city.
+The team finds the GLUE server, and Leo plugs in his laptop.
+- The server is suspiciously well-protected, but Leo uses a side-channel attack to learn what's going on.
+  - It seems to be a validator node that verifies the training data for the GLUE AI has been properly approved by admins first.
+- Leo finds a backdoor, but decides not to take over the server to avoid alerting Goober Labs.
+- They thank Neoxylin for letting them check out the server, and head back to the studio.
+- They decide to check out the other servers next, and Leo points out that one of the servers is somewhere right in Melpine.

+---

+### Melpine GLUE Server

+- The Naturals split up to all search their own suspected locations, but ultimately P/E/T/S find the suspicious building.
+  - It looks abandoned, and it's near the edge of town.
+- The Naturals all return empty-handed, so they resort to their last lead: the suspicious building.
+- They break in, and look through the house.
+It's eerie, as if it was abandoned a long time ago.
+- They find a "basement" door which leads into another huge maze.
+The door locks itself behind them as they go in.

+---

+// TODO the rest of the story